AdamFHolt/adamfholt.github.io/_pages/research.md

 <h3 style="font-weight: bold">Research overview</h3>

 <p style="padding-top:15px">
-We investigate the geologic evolution of plates, plate boundaries and the flowing mantle, and, in particular, aim to constrain the rates and scales of tectonic deformation.
+We investigate the geologic evolution of plates, plate boundaries and the flowing mantle, and, in particular, constrain the rates and scales of tectonic deformation.
 To achieve this, we integrate a range of modeling techniques with observations, with ongoing research themes that include:
 </p>
 <hr>
 <p style="padding-top:5px">
-***[1] Developing methods to place plate boundaries into a global framework to isolate the two-way interactions that occur between regional-scale plate boundaries and global-scale mantle circulation.***
+**[1] Developing methods to place plate boundaries into a global framework to isolate the two-way interactions that occur between regional-scale plate boundaries and global-scale mantle circulation.**
 </p>
 <hr>
 <p style="padding-top:5px">